christ-huytran/Airplane-Shooting-Game/README.md

-airplane_game
+Airplane Shooting Game
 =============

-simple airplane game in javascript
+A simple game written in Javascript